 The Foreign Earned Income Exclusion (FEIE), authorized by IRC §911, lets qualifying U.S. citizens and green-card holders exclude a substantial portion of foreign earned income from U.S. taxable income.
 For tax year 2025, the maximum exclusion is $130,000 (this limit is inflation-adjusted annually; the 2025 amount was established by IRS Rev. Proc.
 2024-40).
 You must have foreign earned income, compensation for personal services performed in a foreign country, and your tax home must be in a foreign country.
 The exclusion applies only to earned income, not passive items such as dividends, interest, or pensions.

 You cannot double-benefit the same dollar of income.
 Preparers model which approach, or a combination, fits your country and income types.
 If foreign tax rates are low, the FEIE is often more valuable than the Foreign Tax Credit (FTC); when foreign tax rates are high, the FTC may produce a larger benefit or a carryover.
-Many taxpayers use the FEIE for the first portion of income and the FTC for the remainder, or switch strategies year-to-year (subject to the 5-year re-election restriction after revocation) depending on rates and filing status.
+Many taxpayers use the FEIE for the first portion of income and the FTC for the remainder.
+You cannot freely switch strategies year-to-year.
+Choosing the FTC over the FEIE on earned income revokes the FEIE, which is a binding long-term commitment locking you out of claiming it again for five years without IRS consent.

 Housing exclusion